 Scrum Software Developer Essentials

-This immersive hands-on training presents key developer practices from Scrum and Extreme Programming (XP) that will enable you to build higher-quality software more rapidly and with fewer defects, and make you a more valuable contributor on any development team.
+This immersive hands-on software developer training course presents key developer practices from Scrum and Extreme Programming (XP) that will enable you to build higher-quality software more rapidly and with fewer defects, and make you a more valuable contributor on any development team.

 The course includes six hands-on programming labs in which you’ll get to demonstrate the techniques you’ve learned by building a system and seeing your design unfold.
 Examples apply to any programming language and the exercises can be done using Java or C Sharp.
 By the end of class, you will have a thorough understanding of how to use Scrum to improve your software development, along with the knowledge and skills to make it happen.

-Completing this course will give you a deeper understanding of how to build higher-quality software on a Scrum development team and enable you to:
+Completing this Extreme Programming training course will give you a deeper understanding of how to build higher-quality software on a Scrum development team and enable you to:

 - Employ expert techniques for analysis and design

 - Read and write the most useful UML diagrams

 - Deliver valuable software in sprints